Anyone's death diminishes me,

 Bud Luckey, 2018, legendary Pixar animator who did VO for Disney Infinity

-Dariusz Lukaszuk, 1995, programmer at Dynamix
+Darek Lukaszuk, 1995, programmer at Dynamix on Aces of the Pacific, Aces Over Europe

 Søren Lund, 2018, veteran Danish developer who worked on Hitman, Watchmen & more

-Mickey Lynch, 2017, early team member at Atari
+Mickey Lynch, 2017, early team member at Atari Games coinop divisiion

 M